Fan-Karwanta/fan_sushi/README.md

 - Maintain a well-organized file and folder structure
 -  Embrace the principles of writing clean code.

-you can clone this repo
+You can clone this or fork this repository.